adambullmer/vue-cli-plugin-browser-extension/README.md

 ## What does it do?
 This is intended to be a vue-cli@3.x replacement for [https://github.com/Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension).

-This plugin adds a new command `ext-serve` to your vue applications.
+This plugin changes the `serve` command for your vue applications.
 This new command is only for running a livereload server while testing out your browser extension.

 This removes the entrypoint of `main.js`, and as such will not scaffold a general vue app.